MichaelCurrin/dev-cheatsheets/cheatsheets/python/libraries/re.md

+---
+description: Using the regex module in Python
+---
 # re
-> Using the regex module in Python

 ## Resources